Voljega/ExoDOSConverter/README.md

 eXoDOS and eXoWin3x collections are collections of DOS and Windows 3.1 games and in my opinion the best ones as it includes full, correct configuration for all games.
 It is based on Launchbox and Windows only though

-eXoDOS: full support for v6 version (lite version not supported yet), v5 support has been dropped
+eXoDOS: full support for v6 version, both full and lite, v5 support has been dropped
 eXoWin3x: full support for v2

 If you use eXoDOS Lite version, games you wish to convert will be downloaded on the fly if needed, using direct download from The Eye or download through torrent (much slower)

+The conversion now works fine with dosbox-pure, although it doesn't generate zipped games and it might be wise to disable auto mapping.
+In the libretro version this can be done by simply changing the focus mode by clicking Scroll Lock on you keyboard (or inside retroarch menu)

-Before using this tool, don't forget to install the collections (eXoDOS full and lite V5 versions, or eXoWin3x) with their respective `setup.bat`
+Before using this tool, don't forget to install the collections (eXoDOS full and lite V6 versions, or eXoWin3x v2) with their respective `setup.bat`

 They should be installed separately and not combined/merged, or the tool will not work.